astrid-net/enjoy_hedera_py/README.md

 # enjoy_hedera_py
-Some code to test our approach to Hedera Network.
+Some code to correctly approach to Hedera Network through Python SDK Wrapper.